nanobox-io/nanobox-docs/source/engines/common-tasks/build-hooks.html.md

 The `run_hooks` function prints a header conforming to the [style guide](/engines/style-guide/) and streams the output under the header.

+#### Hook Names
+Names of the hooks are defined by the engine and should be documented in your engine's documentation.

 ## Example

 A user could define before and after hooks in the application's Boxfile, with the following: